- CHO-LIANG LIN, concert violinist

 - SUMI JO, soprano

 The New York Classical Players (NYCP) is a dynamic and versatile chamber orchestra composed of young musicians committed to bringing free, high-level concerts to diverse audiences in the greater New York City metropolitan area.
 A non-profit organization, NYCP was founded on the belief that access to excellence in music is an essential human right.

 As led by Music Director and Founder Dongmin Kim, NYCP offers the power and excitement of the orchestral repertoire as well as the intimacy and flexibility of chamber music.
-Members are graduates of the most prestigious conservatories such as the Curtis Institute of Music, New England Conservatory and the Juilliard School, and have received further training at the Marlboro Music Festival, the Ravinia Festival's Steans Institute, Music@Menlo, and as Fellows in the Carnegie Hall training program Ensemble ACJW.
+Members are graduates of the most prestigious conservatories such as the Curtis Institute of Music, New England Conservatory and the Juilliard School, and have received further training at the Marlboro Music Festival, the Ravinia Festival’s Steans Institute, Music@Menlo, and as Fellows in the Carnegie Hall training program Ensemble Connect-formerly known as Ensemble ACJW.
 The musicians of NYCP perform internationally as critically-acclaimed soloists, chamber musicians, and orchestral musicians.